Marc-Kruiss/cryptocurrency-notebook-analyses/README.md

-# netflix-notebook-analyses
+# cryptocurrency-notebook-analyses
-Jupyter-Notebook illustration and predictions of the netflix-title dataset
+Jupyter-Notebook illustrations and predictions of the different cryptocurrency-datasets